-At the same time, dietary and lifestyle factors play a critical role in the expression of the genetic tendencies.
+At the same time, dietary and lifestyle factors play a critical role in the expression of genetic tendencies.
 The rise in attention deficit disorder and hyperactivity linked to dietary factors can predispose children to mental disorders later in life, as these conditions are heavily dependent on the body’s control of neurotransmitters.

 In a study that observed 400 adults with substance abuse, it was found that “greater exposure to childhood trauma events significantly increased the odds of several adverse adult outcomes, including PTSD, alcohol dependence, injection drug use, tobacco use, sex work, medical problems, and poor quality of life.”

-In a study on seasonal allergies and psychiatric disorders, it was shown that individuals with seasonal allergies had significantly higher predisposition for lifetime mood disorders, anxiety disorders and eating disorders.
+In a study on seasonal allergies and psychiatric disorders, it was shown that individuals with seasonal allergies had a significantly higher predisposition for lifetime mood disorders, anxiety disorders, and eating disorders.
 Interestingly, these allergies did not predispose individuals towards alcohol and substance abuse disorders.
 This indicates that different triggers affect different neurotransmitter pathways and gives an insight into the variations in neurotransmitter imbalances and different disorders.

 It is well known, however, that exercise is an excellent way to 'reset' neurotransmitter function through regular physical exertion.
 The secondary effects of exercise also include reducing stress hormones such as cortisol.

-The nutritional deficiencies associated with smoking can likewise certainly be a reason for neurotransmitter disruption as magnesium and B vitamins are necessary for correct neurotransmitter function.
+The nutritional deficiencies associated with smoking can likewise certainly be a reason for neurotransmitter disruption, as magnesium and B vitamins are necessary for correct neurotransmitter function.

 Substance abuse is both a mental health disorder AND a cause of mental health disorders.
-All elicit substances have an impact on neurotransmitter balance.
+All illicit substances have an impact on neurotransmitter balance.
 This is the reason why we feel the effects of the substance.

-The artificial stimulation of neurotransmitters can trigger the development of mental disorders, especially chronic conditions like schizophrenia and bi-polar disorder.
+The artificial stimulation of neurotransmitters can trigger the development of mental disorders, especially chronic conditions like schizophrenia and bipolar disorder.
 It may be a single consumption or years of abuse to trigger the mental disorder.

-An individual's nature of work is also a common contributor towards anxiety and depression.
+An individual's nature of work is also a common contributor to anxiety and depression.
 In a study of 3366 Finnish workers, it was shown that work stress is associated with mental disorders in both sexes.
 Among men, in particular, it is a risk factor for mental disorders treated with antidepressant medication.

 Inflammation plays a role in all chronic illnesses and has a pivotal role to play in mental health disorders as well.
-Research indicates that several mental health disorders such as major depressive disorder, bipolar disorder, and schizophrenia have increased levels of peripheral inflammatory markers and systemic inflammation.
+Research indicates that several mental health disorders, such as major depressive disorder, bipolar disorder, and schizophrenia, have increased levels of peripheral inflammatory markers and systemic inflammation.

-This research further strengthens the link between diet and mental health disorders as diet is one of the primary drivers of inflammation in the body.
+This research further strengthens the link between diet and mental health disorders, as diet is one of the primary drivers of inflammation in the body.
 You can read more about Inflammatory Foods here.

-Some hormones such as serotonin and dopamine ( our 'happy hormones') act as both regulators and neurotransmitters in the body.
+Some hormones, such as serotonin and dopamine ( our 'happy hormones') act as both regulators and neurotransmitters in the body.
 Although sex hormones are not neurotransmitters, they also act in a similar fashion.
-Sex hormones such as oestrogen, progesterone and testosterone are interconnected in this delicate hormonal and neuroendocrine balance.
+Sex hormones such as oestrogen, progesterone, and testosterone are interconnected in this delicate hormonal and neuroendocrine balance.

-Hormones have a powerful influence on how we feel and the connection between sex hormones and mood fluctuations or anxiety is well established .
+Hormones have a powerful influence on how we feel, and the connection between sex hormones and mood fluctuations or anxiety is well established.

 Sex hormones may be relevant to psychiatry in three ways: